sdr-li/SSH-VPN/README.md

 In the SSH-VPN container, one OpenSSH server is run.
 When container starts, all users defined in "users" file, are created.
 Besides them, also corresponding interface for each user is created, as well as provided IP addresses are set to them.
 Static IP routes setup ability coming soon.

-### How to run it?
+### How to run server?

-- build project, using attached **build.sh**
+- build project, using attached *server/scripts/build.sh*

 Then do proper configuration:
-- run **generate_ssh_key_user.sh** inside the *example/scripts* to create public/private SSH key pair for each user
+- run *server/scripts/generate_ssh_key_user.sh* inside the *server/example/scripts* to create public/private SSH key pair for each user
-- run **generate_ssh_key_host.sh** inside the *example/scripts* to create host keys for SSH server
+- run *server/scripts/generate_ssh_key_host.sh* inside the *server/example/scripts* to create host keys for SSH server
-- run **docker-compose up** inside the *example* directory
+- run **docker-compose up** inside the *server/example* directory

-in file **users**, You can define username, password, interface name(without prefix tun), and IP address(of gateway) per each interface.
+in file *users*, You can define username, password, interface name(without prefix tun), and IP address(of gateway) per each interface.
 Following example defines 4 users, with their passwords.
 For each user, very small subnet was created.
-Defined IP is associated with interface on server side - with gateway - so in this scenario client should use the next one.
+Defined IP is associated with interface on server side - with gateway - so in this scenario client should use the next IP address(and as for /30, the last usable one).
 Password login is disabled by default for increased security, It can be enabled with ``` PasswordAuthentication yes ``` defined inside **sshd_config** file.

 ```